eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 ### Automatic mixed precision (AMP) training — a good default

-Most deep learning stacks support mixed-precision training, which is a pretty good option to take advantage of better
+Most deep learning stacks support mixed-precision training, which is a pretty good default option to reap some of the benefits of low-precision training, while still reasonably avoiding underflow and overflow problems.

 TensorFlow supports [mixed-precision training natively](https://www.tensorflow.org/guide/mixed_precision), whereas the [NVIDIA Apex library](https://github.com/NVIDIA/apex) makes automatic mixed precision training available in PyTorch.
 To get started, take a look at NVIDIA's [developer guide for AMP](https://developer.nvidia.com/automatic-mixed-precision), and [documentation for training in mixed precision](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html).

-I think it's worth going over the gist of mixed precision training.
-There are basically two main tricks:
+It's worth going over the gist of mixed precision training.
+There are basically two main
+tricks:

 1. *Loss scaling:* multiply the loss by some large number, and divide the gradient updates by this same large number.
 This avoids the loss underflowing (i.e. clamping